GSA/resources.data.gov/pages/incubatorplaybookinteractive.md

       elements = "NTIS will help implement: Open access and open data, using its existing legal authorities and capabilities to deliver government data services through agile partnerships with the private sector to rapidly execute innovative projects; Enable the private sector to develop new and improved data products and services; and support the entire delivery pipeline for trusted data networks with stringent privacy and security, including discovery, usability, analytics, interoperability, and standards.", success = "NTIS has also successfully implemented controlled access to critical Federal datasets with stringent privacy and security requirements such as the DEA Controlled Substance Data- base and the Federal Wage Determination Database.
 In addition, NTIS plans to collaborate with the National Institute of Standards and Technology for private sector delivery of Internet time and custom services.
 Just as making Global Positioning System (GPS) data publicly available in the early 1980s led to an explosion of GPS-related innovations, access to precision network timing could lead to another innovation surge.", proof = "Innovation Projects Involving Blockchain Technology: This project explains how Blockchain Technology is being utilized to develop solutions for the Office of Personnel Management and the U.S. Food and Drug Administration.
 NTIS manages an expanding portfolio of innovation projects that address important national issues such as fraud, waste and abuse; improvements to internal government operations; or enhancements to external citizen-facing services.
 As a trusted Fed-to-Fed advisor, NTIS helps other Federal programs improve their mission outcomes by leveraging data science services and emerging technologies.", gettingstarted = "After identifying a technical project need in your agency; prepare a proposal, submit it to the NTIS using this link businessopportunities@ntis.gov .
-After the project proposal is submitted to the NTIS advisory board.
-Visit this site for more https://www.ntis.gov/"
+After the project proposal is submitted to the NTIS advisory board.<br><br>Visit this site for more https://www.ntis.gov/"
     }
     if(value == "op")
     {